damax-solutions/api-auth-bundle/Resources/doc/api-key.md

 $ ./bin/console damax:api-auth:storage:remove-key <key>
 ```

-Console commands support only one _writable_ storage. `fixed` type can not be writable.
+Only one _writable_ storage can be defined. `fixed` type can not be writable.

 ## Extractors